 According to research by Comparitech, 54 percent of the world's 770 million CCTV cameras are installed in China, meaning its citizens may not have a choice.

 Musk's Neuralink project has its sights on eventually allowing humans to achieve a symbiosis with artificial intelligence, with Musk stating at the company's original tech presentation, "if you can't beat them, join them."

 Ray Kurzweil's Singularity theory posits that artificial intelligence will eventually reach a point at which it is able to solve problems regarding its own technological advancement.
 As it will be able to do so at a pace far surpassing the capacity of humans, it will then innovate at a pace beyond our imagining, potentially leaving us biting the dust.

 Campaigns such as Stop Killer Robots have led petitions with signatures from the likes of Noam Chomsky, Elon Musk, and ex-employees of Google's Project Maven, to stop the propagation of fully autonomous weapons.

-In his interview with the BBC's Panorama, Smith pointed out that our reality is rapidly catching up with the fictional portrayal of Orwell's 1984.
-He called for lawmakers to protect the public against the all-to-real threat of the technology over the coming years.
+In his interview with the BBC's 'Panorama', Smith pointed out that our reality is rapidly catching up with the fictional portrayal of Orwell's 1984.
+He called for lawmakers to protect the public against the all-too-real threat of the technology over the coming years.